 7. Brand Building Plan

 The final element of your rebranding strategy is to develop a plan to promote and strengthen your new brand.
 How will you launch it?
-If you have employees, it is essential that they embrace the new brand.
+If you have employees, it is essential that they embrace AND ALIGN WITH the new brand.
 After all, they are also your product.

 It’s also important that you build the brand in a way that communicates your firm’s reputation and expertise, as well as its name.
 It must communicate your market positioning.
 This is very important for professional services companies (think: Realtor, attorneys, bankers, dentists, etc.).